mcfnord/rml/src/rpc38.md

 (3)  there is no other feasible alternative to obtain the information;

-(f)  except for statements that are necessary to inform the public of the nature and extent of the prosecutor's action and that serve a <mark>legitimate law enforcement purpose, refrain from making extrajudicial comments that have a substantial likelihood of heightening public condemnation of the accused</mark> and exercise reasonable care to prevent investigators, law enforcement personnel, employees or other persons assisting or associated with the prosecutor in a criminal case from making an extrajudicial statement that the prosecutor would be prohibited from making under Rule 3.6 or this Rule.
+(f) <mark>except for statements that are **necessary** to inform the public of the nature and extent of the prosecutor's action and that serve a
+**legitimate law enforcement purpose**, refrain from making extrajudicial comments that have a **substantial likelihood of heightening public condemnation of the accused**</mark> and exercise reasonable care to prevent investigators, law enforcement personnel, employees or other persons assisting or associated with the prosecutor in a criminal case from making an extrajudicial statement that the prosecutor would be prohibited from making under Rule 3.6 or this Rule.

 (g)  When a prosecutor knows of new, credible and material evidence creating a reasonable likelihood that a